December 22, 2024

 3. Allow the primer to dry completely before moving on to the next step.

-See also How to Choose the Right Exterior Shutters
+See also How to Install Hurricane Shutters

 Sanding and Smoothing Out the Primer Coat